How to Solder

 Grab the lead with tweezers between the solder joint and the body of the component.
 Holding the component’s lead between the solder joint and the end of the lead doesn’t protect a component from heat damage at all.

-After a few seconds remove the solder, then remove the soldering iron while keeping the joint still.
-Do not move the circuit board for a few seconds to allow the joint to cool.
+After a few seconds remove the solder, then remove the soldering iron.
+Wait for a few seconds to allow the joint to cool down.

 Always clean and tin the iron’s tip when you are finished with soldering.
 Proper tinning will prevent oxidation and significantly extend tip life.